MED-EL

 The Best Smoke Detector for Hearing Loss

-A standard smoke detector’s alarm is loud enough so that everyone should be able to hear it, right?
-Unfortunately, that’s not the case for lots of people with hearing loss.
-Most smoke detectors have a very high-frequency fire alarm, which is bad news for most people because it’s the high frequencies that people tend to lose first.
+A standard smoke detector’s alarm is loud enough for everyone to hear, right?
+Unfortunately, that’s often not the case for many people with hearing loss.
+Most smoke alarms have a very high frequency, and people with hearing loss tend to lose the ability to hear high frequencies first.

 The State of Smoke Detectors

-Regulations vary depending on where you live, and some require that smoke detector alarms go off at a minimum of 75 decibels.
-There are no regulations for which frequency they should sound at, but most alarms sound off at 3100 Hertz.
-In comparison, most speech is around 1000 Hertz so a 3100 Hertz alarm has a sound that’s much higher.
+Regulations vary depending on where you live.
+Some places require that smoke detector alarms go off at a minimum of 75 dB, but there are no regulations for which frequency they should sound at.
+Most alarms sound off at 3100 Hz, much higher than standard speech, which is around 1000 Hz.

-Clearly this presents problems for someone with hearing loss in the high frequencies.
+This means that people with high-frequency hearing loss will have trouble hearing most smoke detectors.
 So why do alarms have such high frequencies?
-It’s mostly because of size issues.
-To be small it needs a small speaker, and smaller speakers can’t put out low-frequency sounds at a high enough volume.
+Most smoke detectors are small, so they have small speakers, and smaller speakers can’t put out low-frequency sounds at a high enough volume.

-Who does this affect?
-Millions of people with hearing loss, as well as those who have hearing aids or cochlear implants but take them off at night.
+This affects millions of people with hearing loss, including those who have hearing aids or cochlear implants that they do not wear at night.

 A Better Solution

-There have been some other options that don’t use sound, but most of them aren’t very effective.
-That study found that bed shakers or pillow-shaking alarms woke up only about 80% of people with hearing loss in the high frequencies.
-The same study found that strobe lights could wake up only about 27% of the individuals.
+There are some other smoke detector options that don’t use sound, but most of them aren’t very effective.
+The aforementioned study found that bed shakers or pillow-shaking alarms woke up only about 80% of people with high-frequency hearing loss.
+The same study found that strobe lights could wake up only about 27% of these individuals.

-The best solution so far has been a smoke detector whose alarm plays a low, 520 Hertz, sound.
-When loud enough, this will wake up 100% of participants and often does so within 10 seconds.
-That means even people with hearing loss in the high frequencies will be able to hear the alarm.
+The best solution is a smoke detector that plays a low, 520 Hz sound.
+When loud enough, this frequency can wake up 100% of participants and often does so within 10 seconds.
+That means even people with high-frequency hearing loss can hear the alarm.

-There’s really only one downside to low-frequency alarms: size.
-520 Hertz alarms tend to be larger than their higher-frequency counterparts.
-But 40% of fire fatalities died even when a fully working smoke detector was nearby, so getting a slightly larger smoke alarm is probably a good idea.
+There’s one downside to low-frequency alarms: the size.
+520 Hz alarms tend to be larger than their higher-frequency counterparts.
+But saving more lives is definitely worth making a little more room for a larger smoke detector.

-If you want to buy an alarm yourself, you have a few options.
-Some of the popular manufacturers are Lifetone and FireAngel.
+If you want to buy an alarm yourself, two available options are Lifetone and FireAngel.

 References